-To date, we have financed our operations primarily through sales of our solution, net proceeds from the issuance of our convertible preferred stock, lease facilities and, more recently, net proceeds raised from our IPO and debt financings.
-As of March 31, 2015, we had cash and available-for-sale short-term investments totaling \$70.6 million.
+To date, we have financed our operations, primarily through sales of our solution, lease facilities and net proceeds from our equity and debt financings.
+As of June 30, 2015, we had cash and cash equivalents totaling \$65.3 million.

 In April 2014, we consummated our IPO and received aggregate proceeds of \$74.9 million after deducting underwriters' discounts and commissions of \$5.6 million, but before deduction of offering expenses of approximately \$4.2 million, of which \$0.8 million was paid by us prior to 2014 and the remaining \$3.4 million was paid in the first two quarters of 2014.